6 Incredible Hikes Under 5 Miles Everyone Around Pittsburgh Should Take

-Sometimes there’s no better way to wile away a beautiful day than to go on a leisurely hike in or around Pittsburgh.
+Sometimes there’s no better way to wile away the hours on a beautiful day than to go on a leisurely hike in or around Pittsburgh.
 These six incredible hikes under five miles will lead you through some of Pittsburgh’s most vibrant areas.
 Fair warning, however, that a few like Ferncliff and Harmony Trails are a fair distance outside of Pittsburgh, although they are definitely worth the travel.
 Without further ado, here are the six best hikes in Pittsburgh.

 Don’t stop with these six best hikes in Pittsburgh under five miles!
 Pittsburgh promises so many amazing hiking trails, including these eight epic hiking trails that are simply out of this world.